Genetics and Metabolism – Kimberly Chapman, MD, PhD – $28,438

 Nursing – Kathy Ann Sheehy, APRN, PCNS-BC – $1,650

-Provide funds to support health policy and legislative advocacy education and the activities of a select group of Registered (RN) and Advanced Practice (APRN) nurses at Children’s National Health System.
+Provide funds to support health policy and legislative advocacy education and the activities of a select group of Registered (RN) and Advanced Practice (APRN) nurses at Children’s National Hospital.
 In collaboration with the Department of Government and External Affairs and the Nursing-Child Health Advocacy Institute (CHAI), this core group of nurses will develop expertise in monitoring health care policy and education.
 They will also participate in patient and family centered advocacy program development.

 NICU – Laurie Smell, Outreach Coordinator – $4,122